Disruption to Tyne and Wear Metro over two weekends

 “These works will secure the future of Metro for many years to come.

-“There is no good time to close a large section of the network, but we are working at weekends when customer numbers are lower in order to keep the level of disruption to a minimum.”
+“There is no good time to close a large section of the network, but we are working at weekends when customer numbers are lower in order to keep the level of to a minimum.”

 Responses